-- growth and stability of the economy in one or more international regions, including regional economic impacts of the COVID-19 pandemic and the Russia-Ukraine conflict; - fluctuations in currency exchange rates; - changes in foreign government regulations and telecommunications standards; - · import and export license requirements, tariffs, taxes, economic sanctions, contractual limitations and other trade barriers; - our significant reliance on resellers and others to purchase and resell our products and solutions, particularly in emerging market countries; - availability of credit, particularly in emerging market countries;
+- growth and stability of the economy in one or more international regions, including regional economic impacts of the effects of the COVID-19 pandemic, the Russia-Ukraine conflict and rising tensions between China and Taiwan and the United States; - · fluctuations in currency exchange rates; - changes in foreign government regulations and telco standards; - · import and export license requirements, tariffs, taxes, economic sanctions, contractual limitations and other trade barriers; - our significant reliance on resellers and others to purchase and resell our products and solutions, particularly in emerging market countries; - · availability of credit, particularly in emerging market countries;

-- longer collection periods and greater difficulty in enforcing contracts and collecting accounts receivable, especially from smaller customers and resellers, particularly in emerging market countries; - compliance with the U.S. Foreign Corrupt Practices Act (the "FCPA"), the U.K. Bribery Act and/or similar anti-corruption and anti-bribery laws, particularly in emerging market countries; - the burden of complying with a wide variety of foreign laws, treaties and technical standards; - fulfilling "country of origin" requirements for our products for certain customers; - difficulty in staffing and managing foreign operations; - business and operational disruptions or delays caused by political, social and/or economic instability and unrest (e.g., Ukraine), including risks related to terrorist activity, particularly in emerging market countries; - changes in economic policies by foreign governments, including the imposition and potential continued expansion of economic sanctions by the United States and the European Union on the Russian Federation; - changes in diplomatic and trade relationships, including the imposition of new trade restrictions, trade protection measures, import or export requirements, trade embargoes and other trade barriers, including those between the United States and China; - any negative economic impacts resulting from the political environment in the United States or the United Kingdoms' exit from the European Union; and - business and economic disruptions and delays caused by outbreaks of disease, epidemics and potential pandemics, such as the COVID-19 pandemic, which has led and may continue to lead to trade shows and in-person meetings being canceled or delayed and employees working remotely, and which has impacted our supply chain and may continue to impact our supply chain or general business in other manners.
+- longer collection periods and greater difficulty in enforcing contracts and collecting accounts receivable, especially from smaller customers and resellers, particularly in emerging market countries; - compliance with the FCPA, the U.K. Bribery Act and/or similar anti-corruption and anti-bribery laws, particularly in emerging market countries; - the burden of complying with a wide variety of foreign laws, treaties and technical standards; - fulfilling "country of origin" requirements for our products for certain customers; - difficulty in staffing and managing foreign operations; - business and operational disruptions or delays caused by political, social and/or economic instability and unrest (e.g., Ukraine), including risks related to terrorist activity, particularly in emerging market countries; - changes in economic policies by foreign governments, including the imposition and potential continued expansion of economic sanctions by the United States and the European Union on the Russian Federation; - changes in diplomatic and trade relationships, including the imposition of new trade restrictions, trade protection measures, import or export requirements, trade embargoes and other trade barriers, including those between the United States and China; - any negative economic impacts resulting from the political environment in the United States or the United Kingdoms' exit from the European Union; and - business and economic disruptions and delays caused by outbreaks of disease, epidemics and potential pandemics, such as the effects of the COVID-19 pandemic, which has led and may continue to lead to trade shows and in-person meetings being canceled or delayed and employees working remotely, and which has impacted our supply chain and may continue to impact our supply chain or general business in other manners.